Bernie Sanders Reminded U.S. Already of

 the Power of the Controlled Substances Act.

 (Feb.
-6, 2021) As you may remember, early in "the ____________ (previous)" administration, Bernie Sanders actually dared the President to issue an Executive Order legalizing marijuana, since that power was given to the Executive by the Controlled Substances Act by Congress and the Nixon Administration back in 1970.
+6, 2021) As you may remember, early in the Trump administration, Bernie Sanders actually dared the President to issue an Executive Order legalizing marijuana, since that power was given to the Executive by the Controlled Substances Act by Congress and the Nixon Administration back in 1970.

-That power still resides under U. S. Federal law with the Executive Department and the DEA, but the DEA is not an independent agency.
-Biden is now in control of it.
+That power still resides under U. S. Federal law with the Executive Department and the DEA.

 But Congress and various state legislatures could pull the rug out from under anything Biden and the DEA were to do.
 So maybe Biden and the Democrats are actually following the right path.
 Or maybe not.
 Maybe what?